-IAR Library
+IAR library

 IAR Embedded Workbench is one of the leading development solutions for Arm processors.
 Their product offers device support for most of the ARM silicon and development boards and includes a rich set of build and debugging tools.
 In Edge Impulse studio you can deploy your model to a library format that can be imported into a IAR Embedded Workbench project with ease.